 Andy’s artistic side was also present with every picture taken.
 It’s evident I just point and click and keep moving along.
 Andy, on the other hand, actually cared about sun angles and framing and apertures and things like that.
 For example:

 At one point, towards the third pond of the day, Andy and I sat down and enjoyed three red-tailed hawks just gliding along the updraft created by the cliffs.
 They were right above and parallel to us, which offered a rather serene respite along the way.
-As discussed, my picture does not do this justice:
+As you now understand by default, my picture does not do this justice:

 The tower is set on the steepest part of the whole trail, which caused Andy some discomfort on his two reconstructed ankles.
 Yes, that’s right, reconstructed ankles.
 I didn’t even know about them until about halfway through our day.
 Artists can be tough guys too, apparently.